 Concentrating Solar Power

-2021 ATB data for concentrating solar power (CSP) are shown above.
-The Base Year is 2019; thus costs are shown in 2019$.
-CSP costs in the 2021 ATB are based on cost estimates for CSP components that are available in Version 2020.11.29 of the System Advisor Model (SAM).
-(Turchi et al., 2019) detail the updates to the SAM cost components Future year projections are informed by the literature, NREL expertise, and technology pathway assessments for reductions in capital expenditures (CAPEX) and operation and maintenance (O&M) costs.
+2022 ATB data for concentrating solar power (CSP) are shown above.
+The Base Year is 2020; thus, costs are shown in 2020$.
+CSP costs in the 2022 ATB are based on cost estimates for CSP components (Kurup et al., 2022) that are available in Version 2021.12.02 of the System Advisor Model (SAM) which provided detail the updates to the SAM cost components.
+Future year projections are informed by the literature, National Renewable Energy Laboratory (NREL )expertise, and technology pathway assessments for reductions in capital expenditures (CAPEX) and operation and maintenance (O&M) costs.

 The three scenarios for technology innovation are:

-- Conservative Technology Innovation Scenario (Conservative Scenario): no change in CAPEX, O&M, or capacity factor from current estimates (2019 for CSP) to 2050
+- Conservative Technology Innovation Scenario (Conservative Scenario): no change in CAPEX, O&M, or capacity factor from base year estimates (2020 for CSP) to 2050

-- Moderate Technology Innovation Scenario (Moderate Scenario): projection based on recently published projections and NREL judgment of potential innovations in the powerblock, receiver, thermal storage, and solar field; it is anticipated that ATB CSP 2019 CAPEX of $6,781/kWe could be reduced to $6,307/kWe in 2021, and from 2019 could drop by approximately 32% to $4,594/kWe by 2030.
-From 2030 to 2050, CSP CAPEX is projected to fall to approximately $4,213/kWe.
+- Moderate Technology Innovation Scenario (Moderate Scenario): projection based on recently published projections and NREL judgment of potential innovations in the powerblock, receiver, thermal storage, and solar field.
+It is anticipated that the ATB CSP 2020 CAPEX of $6,280/kWe could drop by approximately 30% to $4,379/kWe by 2030.
+From 2030 to 2050, CSP CAPEX is projected to fall to approximately $3,928/kWe.

-- Advanced Technology Innovation Scenario (Advanced Scenario): projection based on the lower bound of the literature sample, and on the Power to Change report (IRENA, 2016), consistent with innovations in powerblock, receiver, and thermal storage to accommodate higher temperature systems, and modularity in the solar field.
+- Advanced Technology Innovation Scenario (Advanced Scenario): projection based on the increased deployment of CSP based on hitting U.S. Department of Energy (DOE) Solar Energy Technologies Office cost targets (Murphy et al., 2019), the lower bound of the literature sample, and on the Power to Change report (IRENA, 2016), consistent with innovations in powerblock, receiver, and thermal storage to accommodate higher temperature systems, and modularity in the solar field.